d3rp/clima/README.md

 # Quick and dirty cli templating

-Create command line interface boilerplate enabling configuration files and env variable overloading in addition to command line arguments by defining a simple schema of the configuration and a class with your "business logic".
+Create a semi-self-documenting command line interface boilerplate loading configuration files and enabling env variable overloading in addition to command line arguments by defining a simple schema of the configuration and a class with your "business logic".

-In other words, use this to wrap your scripts as command line commands without fussing about and maintaining argument parsing while still having the typical usage options available.
+In other words, use this to wrap your scripts as command line commands without fussing about and maintaining argument parsing and duplicating comments for help or remembering what the arguments were and did while still having the typical use experience of a cli program (e.g. --help, subcommands, ...).
-This idea is centred around a premise of a global configuration which would be used through out the user code.
-That configuration is populated with given arguments falling back on defaults in the code and an optional configuration file.
+This implementation is focused on a premise that for a simple script you have a global configuration which would be used through out the user code i.e. a context for the program.
+That configuration is populated with given arguments falling back on defaults in the code and some further complimentary options.

 Should work for linux, macos and windows.